-How to Revise AS Spanish??Watch
+How to Revise AS Spanish??Watch this thread

 So I'm absolutely stuck on what to revise, how to make it stick and when and where to revise mainly for Spanish.
 Teachers have said to relate it to your other subjects, but it doesn't really go with history, psychology and business.
 I've tried flashcards and they don't work..
 Can anybody help me please?

 At AS you can no longer just memorise a whole lot of stuff and regurgitate it; you actually have to understand the structures you are using and show that you have a wide range of general and specialist vocabulary.

 Structures: Make sure you learn all your tenses - both how to conjugate them, and when to use them.
 That's half the grammar!
 The other half is the difference between ser and estar, the use of the passive voice, the use of pronouns (the difference between le and lo, for example, as well as the use of cuyo, lo que and so on), agreement of adjectives, etc.

 Vocabulary: Make sure you learn all the specialist vocabulary that is relevant to your topic areas.
 Your textbook should help you here, or you can get excellent vocab books like Palabra por palabra, which also has a wide range of general vocabulary and useful, idiomatic, expressions.

 Learning verb conjugations, grammar and vocab is a slow process and you should be starting a daily learning / revision routine now - try and spend about half an hour every day beyond your homework.
 Start with your verbs and make sure you know how to conjugate them - do maybe fifteen minutes every day on verb practice - and then spend another 15 minutes on learning and revising vocabulary.
 If you do that every day, you'll find that you'll start making progress very quickly.